 - Fahmida Suleman, Curator, Islamic Art and Culture, Royal Ontario Museum

-Hosted by Fahmida Suleman, Curator of Islamic Art & Culture, Royal Ontario Museum, Toronto
+Hosted by Dr Fahmida Suleman, Islamic World Curator, Royal Ontario Museum.

 Design for a Nomadic World: The Future Heritage Lab